 - Cancer evolves via natural selection (10).
 In order to understand how cancer cells develop and spread, we must first understand the game of evolution.

-- Humans’ microbial environment has changed dramatically over the past 10.000 years (10, 11).
-These changes have contributed to increasing the incidence and prevalence of many health disorders, in particular disorders that are associated with chronic inflammation (10, 11).
+- Humans’ microbial surroundings have changed dramatically over the past 10.000 years (10, 11).
+These changes have contributed to increasing the incidence and prevalence of many health disorders, in particular disorders associated with chronic inflammation (10, 11).

 - Modern, imprudent diets change the gut environment in such a way that a microbiota that is incompatible with human genetics develops (12, 13, 14).
 These changes occur as a result of selective processes in the gut; when the environment changes, the microbiota also changes; those microbes that are best adapted to survive and reproduce under the new conditions proliferate, whereas those that are poorly adapted wither or die.

 - Paleolithic, hunter-gatherer style diets are effective in the treatment of many health problems (15, 16, 17, 18).

-- Contemporary humans who move into the wild for a period of time and adopt a hunter-gatherer style lifestyle experience rapid health improvements (19, 20).
+- Contemporary humans who move into the wild for a period of time and adopt a hunter-gatherer type lifestyle generally experience rapid health improvements (19, 20).

 - Humans’ propensity to develop health problems such as back pain may partly be explained by the occurrence of trade-off situations earlier in human evolution.
 When our ancestors started to walk upright, they became better at some things, such as looking over tall grasses, but worse at other things, such as climbing.
 They may also have become more prone to develop certain musculoskeletal problems.

-- Humans didn’t evolve as single entities; we evolved alongside a cloud of microbes.
-A growing body of evidence suggests that genome-microbiome mismatches, caused by recent changes in humans’ environment, including a progressive loss of biodiversity (biome depletion) from the human superorganism, starting about 10.000 years ago, with the transition from hunting and gathering to agriculture, is at the root of a long list of health problems (10, 11, 25).
-Biome reconstitution, guided by evolutionary thinking, is a key measure required to slow down and reverse the increasing incidence of immune-related health problems in the modern world (10, 11, 25, 26).
+- A growing body of evidence suggests that genome-microbiome mismatches, caused by recent changes in humans’ environment, including a progressive loss of biodiversity (biome depletion) from the human superorganism, starting about 10.000 years ago, with the transition from hunting and gathering to agriculture, is at the root of a long list of health problems (10, 11, 12, 13, 23, 24).
+Biome reconstitution, guided by evolutionary thinking, is a key measure required to slow down and reverse the increasing incidence of immune-related health problems in the modern world (10, 11, 23, 24).